TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 41/Genesis 41.23.md

 ---

-and, behold, seven ears, withered, thin, [and] blasted with the east wind, sprung up after them:
+and behold, seven heads of grain, withered, thin, and blasted with the east wind, sprung up after them.